icecream17/Multi-Premoves-Mouse-Keyboard/README.md

-# Multi Premoves and Keyboard
+# Multi Premoves For Mouse and Keyboard
  Creating unlimited multiple premoves compatible with all Lichess styles of playing (keyboard, mouse, touchscreen)

 # Important: